 The chase is on, but who is the hunter and who is the prey?
 When high fantasy meets familiar warfare and stereotypes are turned upside down, things aren’t quite how they seem in this action/adventure fantasy 8-page short comic that gives a glimpse into the larger fantasy universe of Children of Gaia.
 The short comics presents tough questions, gives deeper insight into the challenges facing characters, and dazzles readers with new angles on a progressive, immersive, and gorgeous sequential-art story.
-“Refuge” is designed to be included among collected works, such as the Oneshi Press Anthology #07, and future COG collected works.
-It’s also available as a digital comic from Spinwhiz, Comixology, & oneshipress.com.
+“Refuge” was written and illustrated by COG co-creator Jayel Draco.
+It is designed to be included among collected works, such as the Oneshi Press Anthology #07, and future COG collected works.
+It’s also available as a standalone digital comic.

 Venture deep into Rendaraia’s Sylvannakaian forest, where the Keetsunikesh make their home.
-A tribe of raiders, they pride themselves on their magical abilities, and the trophy trinkets they use these abilities to obtain.
+A tribe of raiders, they pride themselves on their magical abilities and the trophies they use these abilities to obtain.
 Though not everyone has the same skills, one group of kids won’t let anyone feel left out or unsafe.
 See how these youngsters turn the tables on one of their bullies.

-Written by Lynsey G., and illustrated by Eldkrind, “Trinkets” is designed to be included among collected works, such as the Oneshi Press Anthology #09, and future COG collected works.
-It will also available as a single digital comic from oneshipress.com (coming soon).
+Written by Lynsey G and illustrated by Eldkrind, “Trinkets” is designed to be included among collected works, such as Oneshi Press Anthology #09—Justice, and future COG collected works.
+It’s also available as a standalone digital comic.

 Jack Schell’s Children of Gaia: Great Nations Soundtrack is a musical accompaniment to Children of Gaia: The Great Nations of Rendaraia.
 We proudly share with you Jacks final project in life, left nearly finished when he passed away June 10th 2018.
-This album includes 10 jazz/rock inspired sci-fi/fantasy, rpg score style digital orchestrations.
-We thank you on Jack’s behalf for listening with an open heart and letting your mind wander through the soundscapes he created to help you explore the landscapes and magic of the realm of Rendaraia.
-Now available from oneshipress.com
+This album includes 10 jazz/rockiinspired, sci-fi/fantasy-RPG-score-style digital orchestrations.
+We thank you, on Jack’s behalf, for listening with an open heart and letting your mind wander through the soundscapes he created to help you explore the landscapes and magic of the realm of

 The Eternals are the original ten elemental spirits who seeded Gaia—the greater realm that encompasses both Terra and Rendaraia—with life.
 Throughout history, the Eternals have chosen mortal beings as hosts, granting them vast elemental powers in exchange for sharing their physical form.